Quintessential inflation and cosmological seesaw Mechanism: reheating and observational constraints: Concluding remarks

 \section{Concluding remarks}

 In this paper we study the phenomenological implications of a Lorentzian Quintessential Model, depending only on two parameters, where the reheating of the universe, due to the smoothness of the corresponding potential, is produced via the well-known {\it Instant Preheating} mechanism.
 We have shown, analytically and numerically, that for reasonable value of these parameters, this simple model is able to depict correctly our universe unifying its early and late time acceleration.
 In fact, the model belongs to the class of the so-called $\alpha$-attractors and, thus, matches very well with the observational data of the power spectrum of perturbation during inflation provided by the Planck's team.
-It currently leads to a dark energy density around $70$\% of the total one.
+It leads to a current dark energy density around $70$\% of the total one.

 In addition to the reheating constraints, we have tested the model with different measurements, some of them from the late universe such as Type Ia supernova, Gamma Ray Bursts and Quasars and the others from the Cosmic Microwave Background from the early universe.
 The model fits very well to the latest measurements and gives a reasonable scenario beyond the standard $\Lambda$CDM that includes the inflationary epoch.
+Further analysis of the $\alpha$ attractors with LQI background is studied in \cite{AresteSalo:2021wgb}.

 \acknowledgments We would like to thank Fotios Anagnostopoulos for helpful comments and advice.
 D. Benisty and E. I. Guendelman thank Ben Gurion University of the Negev for a great support.
 D. Benisty also thanks to the Grants Committee of the Rothschild and the Blavatnik Cambridge Fellowships for generous supports.
 The investigation { of J. de Haro} has been supported by MINECO (Spain) grant MTM2017-84214-C2-1-P and in part by the Catalan Government 2017-SGR-247.
 This work has been supported by the European COST actions CA15117 and CA18108.